agusrichard/python-workbook/notes/error-handling.md

   ```

 ### Raising Exceptions
-- We can re-raise an exception if we don't know that kind of error caused the exception. </br>
+- We can re-raise an exception if we don't know that kind of error caused the exception. <br />
   ```python
   try:
       x = int(input("Please enter a number: "))